How to Do Sepia Photography

 Advertisement

 Sepia toning is a great tool for photographers.
 It can enhance the beauty of period architecture photos and rustic natural panoramas, for example.
 Portraits of people whose faces are worn with lines and wrinkles are also good candidates for sepia toning.
-If you still work with conventional film and develop your own pictures in a chemical darkroom, using sepia and other toners is a technique you definitely should learn.
-Not only does it give you more options artistically, but a sepia-toned photograph actually will retain its range of tones better as it ages than an unaltered print [source: Frost].
+If you still work with conventional film and develop your own pictures in a chemical darkroom, working with sepia images is a skill you should definitely learn.
+Not only does it give you more options artistically, but a sepia photographic print will actually retain its range of tones better as it ages than an unaltered print [source: Frost].

 If you stick with digital photography, giving photographs a sepia tone is a lot simpler and doesn't require messy, expensive chemicals.
 All that's needed is a sophisticated photo-editing program like Photoshop, and a little knowledge and creativity.
 On the next page, we'll explain how you can create your own sepia-toned photos, either in a conventional darkroom or on a computer.